 In generations past, the only residential care option for aging adults was a nursing home, otherwise known as a skilled nursing facility.
 However, these facilities are typically for aging adults who have more serious or extreme medical needs that require ongoing attention.
 Today, many aging adults don’t need the level of care associated with that of a nursing home.
 We're here to help breakdown the differences between senior and assisted living vs. nursing homes.

 A senior living community not only offers a safe and comfortable place to live, but it provides an all-encompassing lifestyle where residents can also connect and socialize with others.
-In addition, communities may come equipped with amenities, such as a cafe, pub, theater, fitness center, library, beauty salon, community store, and much more.
+In addition, senior living communities may come equipped with amenities, such as a cafe, pub,theater, fitness center, library, beauty salon, community store, and much more.

-As you explore different senior living communities, you find a number of options.
+As you explore and compare different senior independent and assisted living communities vs. nursing homes, you will find a number of options.
 Here are three common selections offered to seniors, often under the same roof:

 Independent Living Vs Nursing homes